srylius/event-emitter/readme.md

 ## Overview

 The `EventEmitter` class manages event listeners and allows emitting events with improved error handling and additional listener options.
 It provides methods to add, remove, and emit events while supporting features like priority, groups, conditions, and logging.
+This documentation provides a comprehensive overview of the EventEmitter class, including its methods, usage examples, and error handling capabilities.
+If you have any further questions or need additional information, feel free to ask!

 ## Installation